Truck Driver Institute (TDI) offers many resources for financial aid. Everything from Carrier Reimbursement to

-Well, frankly … no. Thanks for asking, but free CDL training is never actually free.
+Well, frankly … no. You see, free CDL training is never actually free.
 You already know there is really no such thing as a free lunch, so somebody always has to pay for that free CDL training you’re looking for.
 What if you find other truck driving schools that offer discounted tuition? … you will find out it comes with a catch, a big one.

 Those schools will require you to sign a contract to drive for a particular carrier for a specified period of time after graduation.
 This is called contract training, and typically it is how that free truck driving school can cover the cost to train you.
 While contract training may save you a little money up front, it can cost you tremendous money over the long haul.
 It eliminates your freedom to choose your employer or to find yourself a better job driving for another trucking company.
 Truck Driver Institute does not engage in contract training.
 Our students are free to compare and accept employment offers from any of over 20 carriers — some of the biggest, best-known trucking companies in the U.S.A. who actively recruit our graduates every week.